ted-repo/ado-labs-github-actions/lessons_learned.md

 - Another great helpful guide, although it is for azure devops, it still related to Github actions: https://julie.io/writing/terraform-on-azure-pipelines-best-practices/

+- This guide tells you are you creating github actions secrets: https://gmusumeci.medium.com/deploying-terraform-in-azure-using-github-actions-step-by-step-bf8804b17711

 Thurs Nov 24 2022
 While troubleshooting I realized that the backend configuration is unable to authenticate